BlockTimeWorld/SwapMatic/README.md

 A standards-compliant market information feed to exchanges and trackers should be developed.
 However, most of cyrpto market services support Uniswap already, so for them is it a very small step to use MiniSawap as an information source.

+## MiniSwap Token
+A MiniSwap token **MISP** is available in MiniSwap for a very low Matic price.
+It does not try to become the next world domination currency, but is rather an opportunity to try out swapping with very small balances.
+Buy some MISP, swap it back, but please do not empty the whole MISP pool!

+Please remember that MISP will be pooled with MATIC, so it has some value and it is not a pure junk-test token.

+Any proceedings from MISP go to development and administration of MiniSwap service.

+## Contributions
+If you want to contribute MiniSwap financially (server costs, the value of admin's time), feel free to donate anything - your tokens, Matic, ETH - in address `0x207Bb29D5D4BB9C3eDE0747306A1fAD6fD8567E2` in Mainnet or Matic Network.
+I may send you back some MISP as a thank-you note!

-Please note that MiniSwap does not have full-time development resources, so anything and everything that will be done or published is by volunteer basis.
-Any substantial new development requires more than an idea and request.
+MiniSwap does not have full-time development resources, so anything and everything that will be done or published is by volunteer basis.
+Any substantial new development requires more than an idea and request - in other words, find a skilled developer or team and it gets done.

 ## Disclaimer
-*MiniSwap, BlockTime Solutions, or DUST Central are **on** but not officially affiliated **with** Matic Network.*
+*MiniSwap and BlockTime Solutions are **on** but not officially affiliated **with** Matic Network.*

 ___________________________